develffn/FundX-KB/connections/connection-to-binance-futures/errors-with-binance-connection.md

 ---
 description: >-
-  Here are descriptions of the most common errors when working with or connecting to Binance Futures / Binance Spot in Quantower platform
+  Here are descriptions of the most common errors when working with or connecting to Binance Futures / Binance Spot in FundX platform
 ---

 # Errors with Binance connection